hardisj/erinsaudiocorner/content/english/driveunits/AudioFrogGS8ND2.md

 **T/S Parameters and Linear Excursion:**
 * My measured linear excursion is limited to about 4.2mm one-way using the 10% distortion limits per the IEC standard.
 * Increasing these limits to permit up to 20% THD results in linear excursion of 7.6mm.
+* The coil is forward of the gap by approximately 3-4mm with nonlinear profile.
+Per Patrick Turnmire's quote above *"If the optimal shift xb(x) varies with the displacement amplitude x then the force factor asymmetry is caused by an asymmetrical geometry of the magnetic field and cannot completely be compensated by coil shifting"*.
-* Using the "Large + Cold" parameters for modeling in WinISD, I arrived at a sealed enclosure size of 0.45ftⁿ to reach a Qtc of 0.707.
+* Using the "Large + Cold" parameters for modeling in WinISD, I arrived at a sealed enclosure size of 0.45ft&sup3; to reach a Qtc of 0.707 with an F3 of 46Hz.
 Please refer to the manufactur's recommendation, provided at the beginning of this review, for enclosure type/size.

 <br>